edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 }
 ```

-One example of working with a Value:
+One example of working with a `Value`:

 ```rust
     // Inserting an object will return the object's type and id (a Uuid):